 Blog

 Why I Walk

-If I leave early in the morning, maybe 7:00am when the sun is just up, I can be almost alone in the poem of the day.
+If I leave early in the morning, maybe 7:00am when the sun is just up, for my 10kms walk, I can be almost alone in my poem of the day.
 Thank you Mary Oliver for putting my day into words.

+Blog